-7.5.2.1 Introduction
+7.12.2.1 Introduction

-In line with [PR 1-1] of TR 26.942, this Candidate Solution to Key Issue #1intends to reuse existing 3GPP mechanisms for reporting an energy-related metrics and to extend them for the 5GMS System, as illustrated in figure 7.5.2.1-1.
+In line with [PR 1-1] of TR 26.942, this Candidate Solution to Key Issue #1intends to reuse existing 3GPP mechanisms for reporting Energy-Of-media-Service Metrics after provisioning the Metrics Reporting Configuration of solution #10 provided by the Media Application Provider.

-Similar to QoE metrics, the new "Energy-of-Service" (EoS) metric is defined in the context of the Metrics Reporting provisioning feature at reference point M1 (see [88]).
-The Metrics Reporting Configurations provided by the Media Application Provider

-7.5.2.2 Architecture mapping
+7.12.2.2 Architecture mapping

-7.5.2.2.1 Introduction

-Two approaches for EoS Metrics Reporting are proposed.

-7.5.2.2.2 Approach A

-Approach A combines the metrics reporting architecture of Release 19 and a part of the architecture for collection and exposure of energy (see clause 7.6.2.2).
+The approach combines the metrics reporting architecture of Release 19, a part of the architecture for collection and exposure of energy (see clause 7.6.2.2) and an additional reference point E4 to expose Energy-of-media Service reports to Data Collection AF.

-Figure 7.5.2.2.2-1 illustrates how Approach A could be instantiated.
+Figure 7.12.2.2.2-1 illustrates how the approach could be instantiated.